 Bruce Knauft

-By 1998, Gebusi near Nomad River Station, Western Province, Papua New Guinea, had given up many longstanding customs and embraced schooling, church, field sports, market, store business, and government projects.
+Abstract: By 1998, Gebusi near Nomad River Station, Western Province, Papua New Guinea, had given up many longstanding customs and embraced schooling, church, field sports, market, store business, and government projects.
 By early 2008, however, the 3-building school was closed, government houses were shut, the health clinic had scant medicine and just one nurse, the market was desultory, the government generator was idle, the station radio was broken, and the ballfield was overgrown with long grass.
 The airstrip had been closed for nine months and Nomad officials, still being paid, had moved to the town of Kiunga.
 Gebusi said simply, gamani golomda, “The government has died.”
 Rather then eschewing agency, Gebusi have rejuvenated many customary practices (kogwayay), including costumed dances, initiations, longhouse-building, male joking, collective bamboo pipe-smoking, drinking kava, finger-snapping etiquette, and large-scale male socializing.
 They also have increased agency in their local Catholic church.
 Marriage and coresidence have intensified, and the population has grown 38% in ten years.
 The long-marginalized Gebusi are increasingly prominent in their local context despite and even because of government decline.
 They do not reproduce their past but draw upon it and remaining external resources in new ways.
 At larger issue is how the undoing and demise of local modernity opens new possibilities for social response and cultural change.
 Gebusi and groups like them are actively “after-modern” in ways that are culturally disjunctive and anthropologically poignant if not radical with respect to received Western notions of development, on the one hand, and postmodernity, on the other.

 Agriculture, Conservation and Mining: transforming human-environment relations along the Upper Bulolo, Papua New Guinea